dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 [Click here](./logic_captures/leftjoyconspiflashpoweron.logicdata) for the capture data.

-## Joycon Communication Protocol
+## Joycon to Console Communication

-When attached to the console, the Joycon talks to console through a physical connection instead of Bluetooth.
+When attached to the console, the Joycon talks to it through a physical connection instead of Bluetooth.
 There are 10 pins on the connector, I'm just going to arbitrarily name it like this:

 ![Alt text](https://i.imgur.com/52xjlRb.jpg)